dqops/dqo/docs/command-line-interface/settings.md

 ___
 ### **dqo settings init**

+Initialize settings file in UserHome directory

 **Description**

-Init settings file in user home
+Settings file in your UserHome directory.
+This file stores configuration options for the DQO.

 **Command-line synopsis**